sjl/.plan/README.markdown

 fine in the end though.

 Send off the rest of my VA paperwork so things can get moving on that side.

+Read the ULSAH section on containers to get a high-level overview.
+Started looking into Singularity and it's already looking spicy.
+Apparently the project forked a couple of years ago and there are now two competing versions?
+Great.
+Also you have to install it from source, which requires installing Golang.
+I thought I was free of Rob Pike's Googly Tendrils but I guess I never will be.
+Installed Go, built Singularity.
+At least it installs to a prefix (`/opt/singularity`), so I can remove it easily if I want.

+Poked around a little to make sure it's working, e.g.:

+    singularity pull docker://debian:bookwork-slim
+    singularity shell debian_bookworm-slim.sif

+Seems to be working as far as I can tell.

+Also installing snakemake.
+Using pip with a venv for now even though the documentation tries to convince you not to.
+If anything breaks I can revisit it, but for now it's probably fine to go through some tutorials without pulling in some giant slab of junk.

+Started going through the Snakemake tutorial.

+> Since the rule has multiple input files, Snakemake will concatenate them,
+> separated by a whitespace [sic]

+Oh boy.

+Realized I'd need to install a pile of stuff to get through the tutorial, decided to pause and shave the qemu yak first so I can do this without dumping a ton of stuff on my laptop.
+So many yaks.

+Shaved the qemu yak, now I've got a reliable VM setup.
+Committed the instructions and a tiny script to a `vms` repo so I don't have to relearn this again.

+With that out of the way, installed Snakemake and all the prereqs from their tutorial on the VM with wild abandon.
+Now I can *actually* do the tutorial.
+The simple tutorial was straightforward for the most part, but for this:

+    rule bcftools_call:
+        input:
+            fa="data/genome.fa",
+            bam=expand("sorted_reads/{sample}.bam", sample=SAMPLES),
+            bai=expand("sorted_reads/{sample}.bam.bai", sample=SAMPLES)
+        output:
+            "calls/all.vcf"
+        shell:
+            "bcftools mpileup -f {input.fa} {input.bam}"
+            " | bcftools call -mv - > {output}"

+It's not clear how the expanded input lists are ordered.
+Are they guaranteed to always produce the same order given the same input list?